nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 # Template syntax
-Nue comes with a powerful HTML-based template language for building server-side layouts and reactive, client-side components.
+Nue has a built-in template language for developing server-side layouts and reactive, client-side components.

-### HTML extension language
+### HTML extensions
-The syntax is heavily inspired by Vue, but you'll think in terms of HTML rather than JavaScript.
+Nue is designed for [UX developers](/docs/) who prefer to write user interfaces with clean, semantic HTML instead of spending time with complex React/TypeScript/Tailwind issues.

+Think Nue as an HTML-based template language that you can use to extend the standard HTML vocabulary with custom components.
+These components help you build modern websites and web- applications in a simple, declarative way.
 For example:

 ``` html